rcr1000/malkovichification/README.md

 [jQuery](https://jquery.com)

 ## Instructions
 After you've made sure to include jQuery on your site, place the malkovichification folder somewhere in your project.
-Then you can Malkovichify any page on the site by placing the following in the page's HTML:
+Then you can Malkovichify any page on the site by placing the following in the page's HTML (replacing "/PATH/TO/" with the path to the malkovichification directory):

 `<script src="/PATH/TO/malkovichification/malkovichification.js"></script>`

+## Miscellaneous
+The Drupal module port of this project can be found at [drupal.org/project/malkovichification](https://drupal.org/project/malkovichification).